Our Management Team

-Fnd out more about our senior management team and trustees.
+Find out more about our management team and trustees.

 Chief Executive: Hilary MacDonald

-Hilary has worked for Age UK Norfolk for 17 years and has been its Chief Executive for nearly 10 years.
-In her previous role as Head of Social Policy and Community Services, much of Hilary’s work focussed on issues relating to social policy, consultation and research, activities that Hilary takes an active interest in.
+Hilary has been Chief Executive of Age UK Norfolk for 12 years.
+In her previous role as Head of Social Policy and Community Services, much of Hilary’s work focussed on social policy, consultation and research, activities that Hilary takes an active interest in.
 Hilary represents the Age UK Eastern Region on the AEA (Age England Association) Executive Committee, of which she is a Director.

 Hilary has a strong commitment to supporting the needs and aspirations of people in later life and is passionate about involving older people in the design and development of services.
 Hilary has maintained an interest in social gerontology for over 20 years independent of the workplace and is a member of the British Society of Gerontology.